Optimal designs for the development of personalized treatment rules: Appendix: Proofs

 \subsection{The limit of the regret for polynomial regression}

 Suppose that $g_1(x)=\alpha_1 + (x,\ldots,x^J)^t{\bs \beta}_1$ and $g_2(x)=\alpha_2+(x,\ldots,x^J)^t{\bs \beta}_2$.
 Let $\theta$ be an intersection point, i.e., $g_1(\theta)=g_2(\theta)$.
 We have

 where ${\bs \eta}:=(x-\theta,x^2-\theta^2,\ldots,x^J-\theta^J)^t$.
 The following proposition is parallel to Theorem \ref{thm:one_dim_lim} (in the one-dimensional case) and provides the limit of the regret; see \eqref{eq:polya}.
-The proof is similar, although some modifications are required. \begin{proposition} For continuous $t$
+The proof is similar, although some modifications are required. \begin{proposition} For a continuous argument $s$

 where ${\bs \zeta}:=(1,2\theta,...,J\theta^{J-1})^t$. \end{proposition} {\bf Proof.} By L'H\^opital's rule the limit in \eqref{eq:lim_t_infty_poly} equals